hella753/move_to_CBV/README.md

 ### URLS
   * Home - is accessible on route `store/`
-  * Shop - is accessible on route `store/category/` or `store/category/_category name_/`.
-Change the category name with the actual category name.
+  * Shop - is accessible on route `store/category/` or `store/category/category name/`.
+Change the category name with the actual category slug.
 You can access the root categories from the dropdown menu in navbar as well.
   * Detail - is accessible on route `store/product/jolo/`.
-Change the 'jolo' with product name if needed.
+Change 'jolo' with product slug if needed.
 You can access the detail page from the shop when you click on the product as well.
   * Contact - is accessible on route `contact/`
   * Cart - is accessible on route `order/cart/`.
 You can also access this page by clicking the cart icon in the navbar
   * Checkout - is accessible on route `order/checkout/`.